jt-ito/MMP-Renamer/README.md

 - Full library scanning and per-path enrichment with server-side caching (persisted to `data/`).
 - TMDb enrichment when you provide an API key (settings page).
-- Preview renames and apply non-destructively by creating symlinks under the configured output path (symlinks are used to allow cross-device targets).
+- Preview renames and apply non-destructively by creating hardlinks under the configured output path (falls back to copying if hardlinking across devices fails).
 - Applied renames are recorded (applied, hidden, appliedAt, appliedTo, renderedName, metadataFilename) and can be unapproved.
 - Virtualized list rendering (react-window) for smooth large-library browsing.